Valandur/webapi-client-java/docs/BlockApi.md

 BlockApi apiInstance = new BlockApi();
 String world = "world_example"; // String | The uuid of the world the block is in.
-String x = "x_example"; // String | The x-coordinate of the block.
+Integer x = 56; // Integer | The x-coordinate of the block.
-String y = "y_example"; // String | The y-coordinate of the block.
+Integer y = 56; // Integer | The y-coordinate of the block.
-String z = "z_example"; // String | The z-coordinate of the block.
+Integer z = 56; // Integer | The z-coordinate of the block.
 try {
     SingleBlock result = apiInstance.getBlock(world, x, y, z);
     System.out.println(result);